This topic describes the major updates and bug fixes of the Realtime Compute for Apache Flink version released on September 19, 2022.

 Time required to create a savepoint

-The average efficiency is increased by 5 to 10 times and increases with the decrease of the incremental state.
-The efficiency can even increase by 100 times in a typical deployment.
+The average efficiency is increased by 500-1,000% and improves with the decrease of the incremental state.
+The efficiency can even increase by 10,000% in a typical deployment.

 Time required to restore a deployment

-The average efficiency is increased about 5 times and increases with the increase of the state.
+The average efficiency is increased by about 500% and improves with the increase of the state size.

 Space overhead of a savepoint

-The average space overload is saved by 2 times and the saving ratio increases with the increase of the state.
+The average space overload is reduced by 200% and the saving ratio improves with the increase of the state size.

 Network overhead of a savepoint

-The average network overhead is saved by 5 to 10 times and the saving ratio increases with the decrease of the incremental state.
+The average network overhead is reduced by 500% to 1,000% and the saving ratio improves with the decrease of the incremental state.

 JOIN operators that are used to join two data streams in SQL streaming deployments allow the Flink engine to automatically infer whether to enable the key-value separation feature.
 JOIN operators that are used to join two data streams in SQL streaming deployments can automatically infer whether to enable the key-value separation feature based on the deployment characteristics and improve the dual-stream join performance.
-In the performance test of typical scenarios, the performance is improved by more than 40% on average.
+In the performance test of typical scenarios, the average performance improvement is over 40%.
 For more information, see Optimize Flink SQL and Configurations of GeminiStateBackend.

-The deployment startup speed is optimized.
-The average deployment startup speed is increased by 15%.
+The deployment startup speed is increased by an average of 15%.

 Bug fixes

-The issue that the modification time of a deployment is abnormally updated is fixed.
+The modification time of a deployment was abnormally updated.

-The issue that the state cannot be determined after specific deployments are suspended and restarted is fixed.
+The state could not be determined after specific deployments were suspended and restarted.

-The issue that the JAR package cannot be uploaded locally from Alibaba Finance Cloud is fixed.
+The JAR package could not be uploaded locally from Alibaba Finance Cloud.

-The issue that the total number of resources configured for running a deployment is inconsistent with that on the Statistics page is fixed.
+The total number of resources configured for running a deployment was inconsistent with that on the Statistics page.

-The issue that the NullPointerException error is returned when the intermediate results are used for nested operations of multiple user-defined functions (UDFs) is fixed.
+The NullPointerException error was returned when the intermediate results were used for nested operations of multiple user-defined functions (UDFs).

-The following issue is fixed: In the MySQL-CDC, abnormal chunks and out-of-memory (OOM) occur, and the time zone of initialization data is inconsistent with that of incremental data.
+In the MySQL-CDC, abnormal chunks and out-of-memory (OOM) occured, and the time zone of initialization data was inconsistent with that of incremental data.
 For more information about how to configure resource parameters, see Create a MySQL CDC source table.